Automated Table Reproduction via Code Generation: Related Work

 \paragraph{Automated Research Replication}

 There is a related but distinct problem of research replication, defined as the ability of a different team to obtain similar experimental outcomes using a different setup~\cite{acm-artifact-badging-v1_1}.
-Liang et al.~\cite{DBLP:journals/pacmse/LiangBBDFF024} studied LLMs for replicating empirical software engineering research, finding them to effective at identifying assumptions and boilerplate code.
+Liang et al.~\cite{DBLP:journals/pacmse/LiangBBDFF024} studied LLMs for replicating empirical software engineering research, finding them to be effective at identifying assumptions and boilerplate code.
 PaperBench~\cite{DBLP:conf/icml/StaraceJSACMDMK25} evaluates LLM agents on replicating ML papers and reports a top replication score of 21.0\%, below the human baseline.
 PaperCoder~\cite{DBLP:journals/corr/abs-2504-17192} is a multi-agent LLM framework for automated research replication via planning, analysis, and generation.
-Xiang et al.~\cite{DBLP:journals/corr/abs-2504-00255} introduce SciReplicate-Bench, a replication benchmark for 36 NLP papers an multi-agent approach for it.
-Our work fundamentally differs in the problem addressed (reproduction vs.\ replication) and in augmenting the real-world artifact evaluation process.
+Xiang et al.~\cite{DBLP:journals/corr/abs-2504-00255} introduce SciReplicate-Bench, a replication benchmark for 36 NLP papers and a multi-agent approach for it.
+Our work fundamentally differs in the problem addressed (reproduction vs.\ replication).

 \paragraph{General Software Engineering LLM Agents}